 Interesting Facts About Jupiter

-It has an enormous size, an intense anticyclonic storm, over 80 known moons, and even rings.
+It has an enormous size, an intense anticyclonic storm, 95 confirmed moons, and even rings.
 From its intense magnetic field to its role in the formation of our Solar System, Jupiter is truly a captivating planet.

-I have enjoyed viewing and photographing the planet Jupiter for many years.
+I have enjoyed observing and photographing Jupiter for many years.
 It was one of the first objects I ever witnessed through the eyepiece of my Dobsonian Telescope

 Planet Jupiter